tassoskoutlas/devbox/README.md

 The development environment can be customised via the `config.yml` file and the variables contained within.

-### Configuring a remote user
+### Configuring the VM

-The `remote_user` variable is used to set the user in the guest machine.
-The default user in Vagrant is ubuntu and is reccomended to be left as is.
+The virtual machine can be automatically configured via the variables in **Machine** and **Folder mapping**.
+There are a number of options that allow devbox to operate in various conditions.

+Folder mapping is achieved through NFS and bindfs to ensure that permisions are set as expected.
+By default devbox is using 775 for directories and 644 for files but behaviour can be overriden via `vm_folder_perm`.

 ### Configuring Git, an RSA key and repositories